donnybrilliant/terminal.sh/GAMEPLAY.md

 - Make sure you're in chat mode (type `chat`)
 - Check you're in a room (use `/rooms`)
 - Try leaving and rejoining the room

+**"Prerequisite mission not completed" error:**
+- Check mission prerequisites with `mission <missionID>`
+- Complete required missions first
+- Use `mission status` to see your progress

+**"Required level not met" error:**
+- Gain experience by using tools and exploiting servers
+- Check your level with `userinfo`
+- Level up by gaining experience points (100 XP per level)

+**"Mission already completed" error:**
+- You've already completed this mission
+- Check `mission status` to see completed missions
+- Move on to the next mission in the arc

 ## Getting Help